josephistired/Auto-Lurk/README.md

+# ⛔ Update
+Twitch has deprecated /-chat commands through the IRC connection and they will be removed February 18, 2023.
+According to tmi.js website it removes a lot of chat client functionality which affects tmi.js.
+They state, "To resolve this and keep the nice interface of tmi.js, it will be rewritten completely to support making API calls directly.
+Version 1.x of tmi.js will continue to function as it normally does until and a new v2 will be available in the near future."

+When v2 is released, I will look into adding new features to the bot.

 # Twitch-Auto-Lurk-Bot

 A straightforward bot that auto lurks for you, and gains watch time on your account based on [tmi.js](https://tmijs.com)!